 Even if your plant is literally bursting out of its pot, it won’t thank you for repotting it – at least not straight away.

 It takes time for plants to get used to the change in pot size and medium.
-This is why it’s important to select your pot size carefully.
+That’s is why it’s important to select your pot size carefully.

 Going from being root bound to having loads of room will have a big impact on your plant – the soil won’t be as tightly packed around the roots and the soil can hold lots more water.

-Changes like this can massively increase the chances of your plant getting root rot or mould.
+Changes like this can massively increase the chances of your plant getting root rot.
 Just go for the next size up, or one that will comfortably fit your plant but won’t drown it.

 Moving from the growers